morinlab/lymphopedia/S1PR2.md

 S1PR2 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@muppidiLossSignalingGa132014]

 ## Relevance tier by entity

 [[include:table1_S1PR2.md]]